kelvinSeamount/Capstone-DotNET-CD/README.md

                                 Overview
 This repository contains the Continuous Deployment (CD) pipeline for a .NET Note Application deployed on AWS EKS (Kubernetes).
 The pipeline automates the deployment process, manages SSL certificates, integrates with HashiCorp Vault for secrets management, and provides verification of successful deployments.

+This CD pipeline works in conjunction with the CI pipeline and the repo can be found here :https://github.com/kelvinSeamount/Capstone-DotNET-CI-

+The entire AWS infrastructure for this project is managed as code using Terraform in a separate repository.https://github.com/kelvinSeamount/Capstone-Infrastructure

 Deployment Flow

     Trigger CI pipeline completes successfully and updates CD repository